fluttered-book/fluttered-book.github.io/content/docs/install/mac/iphone/index.md

 Close the settings window.

-Click on the Play icon in the top bar, then "Runner" in the left panel.
+1. Click on the Play icon in the top bar.
+2. click "Runner" in the left panel.
+3. Under "Signing & Capabilities" tab, click on the "Team" dropdown and select "{Your name} (Personal Team)".

 ![](images/mac_xcode_runner.png)

-Under "Signing & Capabilities" tab, click on the "Team" dropdown and select "{Your name} (Personal Team)".

 In "Bundle Identifier" field you must invent a unique name for you app.